Maytime in Mayfair

 Maytime in Mayfair is a 1949 British musical romance film directed by Herbert Wilcox and starring Anna Neagle, Michael Wilding, Nicholas Phipps, and Tom Walls.
-It was a follow up to Spring in Park Lane.
+It was a follow-up to Spring in Park Lane.

 The film was one of the most popular movies at the British box office in 1949.

 Plot

 The film begins with a brief history of Mayfair then shows a man walking into a florist in Shepherd Market.

 Debonair Michael Gore-Brown inherits a London fashion house: Maison Londres.
 Knowing nothing about business or fashion, he becomes romantically involved with its beautiful manageress, Eileen Grahame, who he says reminds him of Anna Neagle.
 He blithely helps himself to the petty cash to buy her lunch and brings in his ex-military cousin Sir Henry as a 'business advisor'.
-They are interrupted by the foppish D'Arcy Davenport, Eileen's fiance.
+They are interrupted by the foppish D'Arcy Davenport, Eileen's fiancé.

 A nearby rival fashion house learns of Eileen's new secret collection and leaks the story to the papers.
 It emerges that the cousin accidentally passed the story whilst drunk.
 Eileen angrily quits the business to work for the rival, who now plans to buy the business at a knock-down price.
 When she learns that Michael is about to do this, she returns to sort out the mess, and marries him.